anddri/tower-of-hanoi/README.md

 1 -> 3
 ```

 1, 2, and 3 is indicating the pegs you use to store the disks; 1 being the peg to the left, 2 the peg in the middle, and 3 the peg to the right.
-This script assumes you play *Tower of Hanoi* using 3 pegs (It is possible to play it otherwise?)
+This script assumes you play *Tower of Hanoi* using 3 pegs.

 ## Just for the fun of it